 Govardhana Puja is celebrated on the day after Diwali.
 The festival is celebrates Krishna’s lifting the Govardhan mountain on his little finger and protecting his devotees.
 As a child, Krishna convinced the people of Gokul not to worship the rain god, Indra at the end of every monsoon season.
 Indra, angered, brought a huge storm.
 Krishna lifted the whole of Govardhan mountain (in Mathura) for seven days, allowing the residents to take shelter under it.
 Humbled, Indra became a follower of Krishna.

 On Govardhana Puja, the devotees offer a mountain of food to Krishna and also pray to him.
 This mountain of food is decorated with flowers and worshipped, and devotees circumambulate the hill and offer prayers.
 There is a grand feast, preceded by no fasting at all!
 Generally observed in November.

 Gopastami celebrates Krishna and Balarama’s first childhood day going off to herd the cows.
 This was a celebration only for men and boys, but Srimati Radharani and her gopi friends wanted to join in.
 They put on dhotis and boy’s garments to join in the fun.
 In many temples, Srimati Radharani wears a dhoti and turban on this day, and Her lotus feet are revealed.
 Gopastami takes place in the fall.

 Adults and older children typically observe some type of fast on each festival day.
 Fasts are followed by a prasadam feast, and fasting is considered a joyous austerity, happily undertaken.
-Devotees may observe fasts by fasting completely, by fasting from food but taking water, by taking fruit or fruit and nuts and some dairy, or simply by fasting from grains and beans.
+Devotees may observe fasts by either: fasting completely, by fasting from food but taking water, by taking fruit or fruit and nuts and some dairy, or simply by fasting from grains and beans.
 Devotees consider their health and occupational needs, plus if they are pregnant or nursing, when deciding how they will fast.